Common Settings for Auth Modules

 For counters that reach the maximum number of allowed failures, login requests are rejected for the login that hit the threshold.
 When the counter falls below the maximum, login requests are processed.
 The user once again try to guess the password for this login.

 When a user exceeds the max failures per login, the login is shown in the Throttled logins list.
-To add a login to the whitelist and disable throttling for the affected user, click the Add to whitelist button.
+To disable throttling for the affected user, click the Add to list of trusted logins button.

-You can use the whitelist to ensure that your administrators can still log in even when Hub is tracking the maximum number of logins.
-However, users on the whitelist should take extra precaution to secure their accounts with strong passwords, as their logins are not protected against a brute-force attack.
+You can use trusted logins to ensure that your administrators can still log in even when Hub is tracking the maximum number of logins.
+However, users on the list of trusted logins should take extra precaution to secure their accounts with strong passwords, as their logins are not protected against a brute-force attack.

 |Audit||Links to a list of audit events related to changes that have been applied to the throttling settings on this page.|